- Classic styling

 The luxury features available on the 2020 G-Class will not leave anyone wanting for more.

-Let’s get it right out there: The G-Class is by no means cheap.
+Let’s get it right out there: The G-Class isn't cheap.
 But with its price tag comes plenty of luxurious features, and there’s a sense of exclusivity with a product this distinctive.
 Taking heed of both its stratospheric price, high feature count, and overall persona, we give it a 7 out of 10 for features.

-Infotainment is controlled by a 12.3-inch touchscreen system with Apple CarPlay and Android Auto.
+Infotainment is controlled by a 12.3-inch touchscreen system with Apple CarPlay and Android Auto compatibility.
 It also has standard navigation and Bluetooth connectivity.
 The G has two USB ports to hook up to it, and 15-speaker Burmester audio belts out the tunes you feed it.

 G63 models cost at least $156,450.
 They don’t add much in the way of extra features, other than nappa leather and 21-inch wheels, but tack on the performance goodies to help it cope with its 577 horsepower.